 10. Prepare your hikes

-Every single year people get lost, injured and rescued during hikes because: “Oh well, I’ll be fine in my sneakers, it’s not much snow” or “Yeah, that bottle will be enough water for the day”or “It’s fine to start climbing the mountain at 4pm…” Read what is recommended to pack, how it is recommended to be dressed, and follow the instructions.
+Every single year people get lost, injured and rescued during hikes because: “Oh well, I’ll be fine in my sneakers, it’s not much snow” or “Yeah, that bottle will be enough water for the day” or “It’s fine to start climbing the mountain at 4pm…” Read what is recommended to pack, how it is recommended to be dressed, and follow the instructions.
 The New Zealand wilderness is wild!
-Plus, here’s 9 Tips to Prepare for a Multi-Day Hike in New Zealand.
+Plus, here are 9 Tips to Prepare for a Multi-Day Hike in New Zealand.

 To learn more, click here.